Jan 20 2015 - Apr 01 2015

 Oct 30 2014 - Dec 24 2014

-An exhibition of pictures showcasing the transformative experience of Rutgers Newark students on their quest to create global impact in India.
+An exhibition of pictures showcasing the transformative experience of Rutgers University-Newark students on their quest to create global impact in India.

 Presented in partnership with the International Service Learning and Leadership Exchange and the Paul Robeson Campus Center’s Office of Service Learning and Student Development.